As'ad AbuKhalil

 As'ad AbuKhalil (أسعد أبو خليل) (born 16 March 1960) is a Lebanese-American professor of political science at California State University, Stanislaus.
 AbuKhalil is the author of Historical Dictionary of Lebanon (1998), Bin Laden, Islam & America's New "War on Terrorism" (2002), and The Battle for Saudi Arabia (2004).

 Biography

 AbuKhalil's father served as secretary-general of the Parliament of Lebanon.
 He studied for a BA and MA in political science at the American University of Beirut, and a PhD in comparative politics at Georgetown University.
 AbuKhalil is a professor at California State University, Stanislaus, and was briefly a visiting professor at University of California, Berkeley.

 Political views

-AbuKhalil describes himself as "a former Marxism–Leninist who is now an anarchist".
+AbuKhalil describes himself as "a former Marxist-Leninist, now an anarchist".

 He is an opponent of the Iraq War.
 He is sharply critical of United States foreign policy, and denounces the corruption of Fatah and the "vulgar anti-Jewish references” made by Hamas, but sees "Israel and state-sponsored terrorism" as a far greater problem in scale and magnitude.
 He also criticises Iran, Saudi Arabia, and all rival factions in Lebanon including the Shia Islam Hezbollah.